-Voluntary Resignation by Officer Without Good Reason or Termination by the Company With Cause Voluntary Resignation by Officer With Good Reason (1) Termination by the Company Without Cause (1) Death or Disability Retirement (1) (2) Change In Control Base salary and paid time off through date of termination Х Х Х х Х Х Annual cash incentive awards, performance share awards and restricted stock unit awards earned in a previous year but not yet paid or issued х х Х х х х Pro-rata annual cash incentive bonus for period in which termination occurs Х Х х Target bonus for the performance period in which the termination occurs х Projected bonus for the performance period in which the Change of Control occurs х Certain previously granted time-based awards and restricted stock units that are outstanding shall immediately vest and become unrestricted х Х х х Х Performance shares awarded shall continue to vest and be delivered subject to achievement of specified performance goals х х х х Target number of previously granted performance share awards that have not vested will immediately vest and become unrestricted х Any outstanding stock options shall vest and remain exercisable for the remainder of the original term Х x х х х Payment for health coverage equal to 150% of monthly COBRA premium Х Х Х Х Severance payment equal to the sum of (A) two times the executive officer's base salary on the date of termination and (B) two times the higher of (x) the average of the bonus compensation paid to the executive officer for the two years prior to his termination of employment or (y) the annual bonus paid to the executive officer for the year preceding the date of termination (3) (4) (5) (6) x х х
+Voluntary Resignation by Officer Without Good Reason or Termination by the Company With Cause Voluntary Resignation by Officer With Good Reason Termination by the Company Without Cause (1) (4) Death or Disability Retirement Change Of Control Base salary and paid time off through date of termination Х Х Х Х Х Х Annual cash incentive awards, performance share awards and restricted stock unit awards earned in a previous year but not yet paid or issued Х X Х X Х X Pro-rata annual cash incentive bonus for period in which termination occurs X Χ X Target bonus for the performance period in which the termination occurs Х Projected bonus for the performance period in which the Change of Control occurs Х Previously granted time-based awards and restricted stock units that are outstanding shall immediately vest and become unrestricted X Х Х Х Х Performance shares awarded shall continue to vest and be delivered subject to achievement of specified performance goals X Х X Х Target number of previously granted performance share awards that have not vested will immediately vest and become unrestricted X Any outstanding stock options shall vest and remain exercisable for the remainder of the original term Х Χ X X X Payment for health coverage equal to 150% of monthly COBRA premium Х X Х X Severance payment equal to the sum of (A) two times the executive officer's base salary on the date of termination and (B) two times the higher of (x) the average of the bonus compensation paid to the executive officer for the two years prior to his termination of employment or (y) the annual bonus paid to the executive officer for the year preceding the date of termination (3) (4) (5) (6) X Х X

-(1) Mr. Hilton shall render reasonable consulting services during the 24-month period following termination.
-Mr. White shall render reasonable consulting services during the 12-month period following termination.

-(2) In order to qualify for the above retirement termination benefits, in addition to any time restrictions as contemplated in each individual employment agreement, the executive must have completed 15 cumulative years as a named executive officer or member of the board.
+- (1) Mr. Hilton shall render reasonable consulting services during the 24-month period following termination.
+Mr. White shall render reasonable consulting services during the 12-month period following termination. - (2) In order to qualify for the above retirement termination benefits, in addition to any time restrictions as contemplated in each individual employment agreement, the executive must have completed 15 cumulative years as a named executive officer or member of the board.
 Messrs.
-Hilton and White have each satisfied the 15-year threshold.

-(3) In the case for Mr. White for termination without cause, the severance payment has a multiple of one in the calculation.

-(4) Mr. Hilton's severance payment may not be less than \$5 million and may not exceed \$10 million.
-Mr. White's severance payment may not exceed \$2 million.

-(5) Bonus compensation is determined as the greater of (a) the actual bonus paid to executive or (b) the fair value on the date of grant of the shares of restricted stock, restricted stock units, stock options and other equity-based awards that become vested in such year of termination.
-For Change of Control only, the severance payment is calculated as the sum of the actual bonus paid to the executive and the fair value on the date of grant of the shares of equity-based awards that become vested in the year of termination.

-(6) In the case for Mr. Hilton for change-in-control, the severance payment has a multiple of three in the calculation.
+Hilton and White have each satisfied the 15-year threshold. - (3) In the case for Mr. White for termination without cause, the severance payment has a multiple of one in the calculation. - (4) Mr. Hilton's severance payment may not be less than \$5 million and may not exceed \$10 million.
+Mr. White's severance payment may not exceed \$2 million. - (5) Bonus compensation is determined as the greater of (a) the actual bonus paid to executive or (b) the fair value on the date of grant of the shares of restricted stock, restricted stock units, stock options and other equity-based awards that become vested in such year of termination.
+For Change of Control only, the severance payment is calculated as the sum of the actual bonus paid to the executive and the fair value on the date of grant of the shares of equity-based awards that become vested in the year of termination. - (6) In the case for Mr. Hilton for change of control, the severance payment has a multiple of three in the calculation.
 The severance payment for Mr. Hilton in the event of a Change of Control may not exceed \$15 million, the severance payment for Mr. White may not exceed \$6 million.

+COMPENSATION OF OFFICERS AND DIRECTORS